 When tagging the conference on social media, use #NADSP2018

 Please contact Nicole Dama at 518-795-3505 or firstname.lastname@example.org

 NADSP Annual Conference: The Fourth One

-One Saturday evening, September 9th we will ring in DSP week at midnight with DJ, dancing and karaoke as well as awarding our third “John F Kennedy, Jr. Award for Direct Support Professional Advocacy & Leadership.”
+One Friday evening, September 8th we will ring in DSP week with DJ and dancing as well as awarding our fourth “John F Kennedy, Jr. Award for Direct Support Professional Advocacy & Leadership.”
 This award is named after the ideological founder of NADSP.

 Who should attend the conference?

 - Direct Support Professionals: The conference is geared toward building direct support professionalism and will inspire those who are currently doing the work.